- Is June a good time to go to Iceland?

-Lupine was initially introduced to help with soil erosion but they've quickly spread to cover large parts of the countryside.
-In some places, they're considered invasive species that threaten indigenous plants, such as revered and ancient moss species.
+Lupine was initially introduced to help with soil erosion, but they've quickly spread to cover large parts of the countryside.
+In some places, they're considered invasive species threatening indigenous plants, such as revered and ancient moss species.
 Lupines are therefore quite controversial in Iceland, but many consider the quilt of purple flowers stunning and don't mind their spread across the Icelandic countryside.

 - See also: The Dynamic Plant Lupine

 The lupines are out in full force at the start of summer, and this rare opportunity makes them one of the top things to see in Iceland in June.